UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas State Stats and Trends

-- Arkansas State has played nine games, with three wins against the spread.

-- The Red Wolves are 3-4 ATS when underdogs by 3 points or more this season.
+- The Red Wolves have an against the spread record of 3-4 in their seven games as an underdog of 3 points or more this year.

-- Arkansas State has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Arkansas State's games this season have hit the over on three of eight set point totals (37.5%).

 - Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 36.3 points.